1875 - 1878

 2003 - Present

-SPP was acquired by Kirloskar Brothers Ltd, India in 2003.
-SPP launched the Lowest Life-Cycle Cost Series pumps in October 2004 in order to match the requirements of the 21st Century Industrial & Water Utility customers.
+SPP was acquired by our parent company, Kirloskar Brothers Limited (KBL).
+SPP launched the Lowest Life-Cycle Cost Series pumps in October 2004 in order to match the requirements of the 21st century Industrial & Water Utility customers.
+We continue to release new products like our range of ISO 5199 process pumps as well as our E- Series dewatering Pumps in 2015 and our updated range of transformer oil pumps.

 SPP is now a truly global company with the main R&D, manufacturing and test facilities centrally located in the UK and local sales, production, test and service sites in the USA, India, France, Italy, Poland, South Africa, Singapore, Dubai and Abu Dhabi.